Baloo: The Jungle Book (2016)

-In the 2016 version of The Jungle Book, Baloo is voiced by Bill Murray, and appears as a brown bear, although Bagheera refers to him as a sloth bear.
-(Baloo claims to hibernate, which would suggest a brown bear, but Bagheera gets him to admit that he just "naps a lot".)
+In the 2016 version of The Jungle Book, Baloo is voiced by Bill Murray, and appears as a Himalayan brown bear, although Bagheera refers to him as a sloth bear.
+Baloo claims to hibernate, which would suggest a brown bear, but Bagheera gets him to admit that he just "naps a lot".

 Baloo first appears when Kaa is about to devour Mowgli and rescues him from the python before she can eat him.
 Baloo then takes Mowgli back to his cave and tells him to help him gather honey in exchange for saving his life.
 Eventually, Baloo and Mowgli form a strong attachment with Mowgli deciding that he wants to stay with Baloo until the winter season arrives.
 When Bagheera shows up, Mowgli reveals that he wants to live with Baloo.
 Baloo then speaks with Bagheera, and Baloo reluctantly agrees to send Mowgli away to the Man-village so he is safe from Shere Khan.
 To this end, he says he and Mowgli were never friends, hoping his lie will coerce Mowgli into going to the Man-village.
 However, before Mowgli can decide, monkeys under the command of King Louie, a gigantopithecus, abduct him.
 Baloo and Bagheera track the monkeys back to their temple and fight them off long enough for Mowgli to hide from Louie.
 The ensuing chase results in Louie's apparent death.
 When Mowgli learns of Akela's death by Shere Khan from Louie, he angrily decides to face Shere Khan, and steals a torch from the man-village, accidentally starting a fire in the jungle.
 Baloo and Bagheera follow him in close pursuit and help to distract Shere Khan alongside Raksha and the rest of Mowgli's wolf pack so that Mowgli can set a trap that later kills Shere Khan.
 After Shere Khan is defeated and the fire extinguished, Mowgli is last seen sometime later with Baloo and Bagheera, having at last found his true home in the jungle.

 Chip 'n Dale: Rescue Rangers

 Baloo makes a cameo appearance in the 2022 film Chip 'n Dale: Rescue Rangers, where he was voiced by Steven Curtis Chapman.
-In the film, it was stated that he was originally from TaleSpin, before appearing in The Jungle Book reboot.
+In the film, it was stated that he was originally from TaleSpin before appearing in The Jungle Book reboot.

+Once Upon a Studio

+In the 2023 short Once Upon a Studio, Baloo is shown with Mowgli singing the verses for the song "When You Wish Upon a Star".
+In the short he is voiced by Jim Cummings who previously voiced him in an animated non-Disney version of The Jungle Book released by GoodTime Video in 1990.